dnanexus/dxCompiler/test/cromwell/README.md

   * sub_workflow_one_output_import
   * sub_workflow_var_refs
   * sub_workflow_var_refs_import
+* Assigning an Int value to a String call input:
+  * sub_workflow_interactions_scatter
 * Reuse of names within the same scope
   * globbingBehavior
 * DNAnexus does not support `continueOnReturnCode` - workflow updated to use standard `returnCodes` runtime attribute;
   * continue_on_return_code
   * exit
+  * globbingBehavior

 The following tests from the Cromwell suite are invalid and will not pass on DNAnexus for the following reasons: